-In Germany the targets for the upcoming decades have been stated in the Climate Action Programme 2030 and the Climate Change Act (Klimaschutzgesetz).
-Relevant regulations for achieving the reduction targets are, eg.:
+In Germany, the reduction targets for the upcoming decades have been stated in the Climate Action Programme 2030 and the Climate Change Act (Klimaschutzgesetz).
+Relevant regulations for achieving the reduction targets are, e.g.:

 The Fuel Emissions Trading Act (Brennstoff-Emissionshandelsgesetz) introduced a national emissions trading system for fuels.
-On the EUlevel, the EU emission trading system (EU ETS) is the EU's key instrument for reducing greenhouse gas emissions from large-scale emitters of certain industries.
+On the EU-level, the EU emission trading system (EU ETS) is the EU's key instrument for reducing greenhouse gas emissions from large-scale emitters of certain industries.
 The EU-ETS 2, a new separate emission trading system, has been installed, covering further industry sectors.
-For carbon intensive goods that are entering the EU, the Carbon Border Adjustment Mechanism has been created (see below under point 14.
+For carbon intensive goods that are entering the EU, the Carbon Border Adjustment Mechanism has been created (see below under point 13.
 Updates/Reform).

-Furthermore, the Buildings Energy Act (Gebäudeenergiegesetz) states an abundance of rules to ensure climate-friendly construction, heating, and refurbishments of buildings.
+Furthermore, the Buildings Energy Act (Gebäudeenergiegesetz) states an abundance of rules to ensure climate-friendly construction, heating, and refurbishment of buildings.

-Regarding the increase of the use of renewable energy, the goal is that 80% of gross electricity consumption come from renewable energy sources by 2030..
-To prioritise the expansion, many new provisions for the generation of renewable energy, like wind energy or solar energy have been introduced.
+Regarding the increase of the use of renewable energy, the goal is that 80% of gross electricity consumption come from renewable energy sources by 2030.
+To prioritise the expansion, many new provisions for the generation - planning, construction, financing and use - of renewable energy, like wind or solar energy have been introduced.